Moving Terraform State from Local Files to Azure Storage

 Authentication

-Terraform needs permission to read/write the storage account.
-Used Azure CLI authentication:
+Terraform needs permission to read and write the storage account.
+For local development, Azure CLI authentication works:

 az login

-Terraform automatically uses Azure CLI credentials.
-For CI/CD, use a service principal or managed identity instead.
+Terraform picks up Azure CLI credentials automatically.
+For CI/CD, you need a service principal or managed identity instead.

 az ad sp create-for-rbac --name terraform-ci --role Contributor --scopes /subscriptions/<subscription-id>/resourceGroups/terraform-rg